patternfly/patternfly-elements/docs/content/theme/color-palette.md

 ## Text & links

 Text and links are the most fundamental pieces of any web property, so they have their own variables aside from other UI elements.
 They also respond to context, such as a bit of text in a dark gray card would need to change to white.
 Or a link in a dark gray card would need to become a lighter shade of blue.

+You may choose to set the value of a link color to something in your brand, but it is not required, and these colors should provide a good user experience.

 Here are a few examples:

 ```
   --pfe-theme--color--text: #151515;